Brankin111/NationalParkMenuApp/README.md

 It reads date from a JSON file and allows the user the edit the data then it writes the data back out to the JSON file.
 It displays a list of national parks and allows the user to either add a new park, delete a park, or edit any of the park names or locations (states).
 The user must enter the park location number in order to edit or delete.
-The location number can be found in the list of parks, beside the park name and state.
+The location number is a four letter abbreviation that can be found in the list of parks, beside the park name and state.